Expand the Menu to access our Tree Identification Pages

 Broad-leaf Star Hair Astrotricha latifolia Other names: Broad-leaf Star-hair

 The Broad-leaf Star Hair occurs as an understorey species on margins of rainforests where it is mostly an upright shrub less than 4m in height, whereas in dryer and more open sclerophyll forests it can reach nearly 10 m in height (Photo 1).
 Bark is olive green in colour with a firm and rough texture due to warty blisters (lenticels) covering the surface on older specimens (2).
-Over spring to early summer (southern locations) large spread-out panicles hold numerous minute greenish flowers measuring about 4 mm in diameter.
-Five stamens are topped by yellow anthers and in the center the flower style is shown divided at the base, five pointed petals quickly recurve with maturity.
-Ball-shaped hairy flower buds are visible at center left in the image (3).
+Over spring to early summer (southern locations) large spread-out panicles hold numerous minute greenish flower, which reach about 4 mm in diameter.
+Five stamens are topped by yellow anthers and in the centre the flower style is divided at the base, five pointed petals will re-curve with maturity.
+Ball-shaped hairy flower buds (centre left) are visible in the image (3).
 The small ovoid shaped fruit turns greenish yellow in colour and shows the remaining petals (sepals) and the split style at the flattened apex.
 It is quick to develop, so flower buds, open flowers and mature fruit can be found on the same panicle (4).
 Simple alternately arranged leaves are; varied in length form 8 to more than 20 cm, mostly oblong in shape with entire or slightly undulating margins, mid-green, rather dull and hairless on top, whitish grey beneath due to a dense cover of woolly hair (star hairs), rather soft and thin in texture.
 Leaf apex is attenuate, base shape is cordate.
-The straight petiole is up to 8 cm in length and covered in woolly hair.
+The straight petiole is up to 8 cm long and covered in woolly hair.
 Young growth and stems are also hairy.
 Venation is clearly visible on lower leaf surface with mid rib and laterals veins being strongly raised (5).
-Distribution: Southern NSW to QLD.
+Distribution: Southern NSW to Qld.
 See Flower Characteristics Page and Leaf Characteristics Page for information on terms used.

 Broad-leaved Geebung Persoonia levis

-Broad-leaved Paperbark Melaleuca quinquenervia Other names Broad-leaved Paperbark, Five-veined Paperbark
+Broad-leaved Paperbark Melaleuca quinquenervia Other names: Five-veined Paperbark

 This native tree species is very common in wetter coastal areas and is also known under the name of Five-veined Paperbark.
 The Broad-leaved Paperbark Malealuca quinquenervia can attain a height of 20m or more (Picture 1).
 Trunks often bend in the opposite way of the prevailing winds are covered in a thin papery bark which outer layers are pale grey whereby newly exposed bark is salmon coloured (2).
 Showy white flowers appear on top of the same spike holding last season's fruit which is a brown capsule up to 5 mm in diameter (3 & 4).
 Alternately arranged simple leaves are; up to 9 cm in length with entire margins, mostly elliptic in shape, firm and quite leathery in texture, hairless and emit a strong scent when crushed.
 Five longitudinal veins are clearly visible on the lower leaf surface (5).
 Distribution: NSW central coast to central QLD.